pawandubey/refactoring-rails-notes/README.md

 end
 ```

-It checks if an order is eligible for return by checking two conditions: whether it is not expired and if the value is greater than the minimum required value for an order to be returnable.
+It checks if an order is eligible for return by checking two conditions: whether it has expired and if the value is greater than the minimum required value for an order to be returnable.
 This logic is encoded in the code but the code doesn't say that at first glance.
-We have to look at the `expired_orders` method to see what it returns and also we can't be sure what the `self.value > MINIMUM_RETURN_VALUE` is supposed to mean.
+We have to look at the `expired_orders` method to see what it returns and we also can't be sure what the `self.value > MINIMUM_RETURN_VALUE` is supposed to mean.
 These conditions are just examples and can be replaced by any other non-trivial conditions.
 We also can't test this method properly without jumping through hoops.

-This can be made better by refactoring the two conditions out into single-line methods (preferably private).
+This can be improved by refactoring the two conditions out into single-line methods (preferably private).

 ``` ruby
 def eligible_for_return?